Supergravity as Generalised Geometry I: Type II Theories: Conclusions and discussion

 Starting with a generalised tangent space with a $O(10,10)\times\bbR^+$ structure, we have shown that type II supergravity can be understood as a gravitational theory for a $\Spin(9,1)\times\Spin(1,9)$ substructure.
 It is defined using a torsion-free compatible connection $\Dgen$, in direct analogy to conventional gravity with a Levi--Civita connection.
 Our reformulation includes the leading fermionic equations of motion and action, and all the supersymmetry variations.
 The theory has a local $\Spin(9,1)\times\Spin(1,9)$ covariance together with an extension of the diffeomorphism group by the $B$-field gauge transformations.

-As we mentioned in the introduction, both in Siegel's formulation~\cite{Siegel:1993xq,Siegel:1993th} and in doubled field theory~\cite{Hull:2009mi}, if one requires the action to be gauge invariant, one imposes the condition that on each coordinate patch the fields are independent of half the doubled coordinates.
-Thus locally, the generalised geometry and doubled field theory descriptions are completely equivalent, and our reformulation also gives the fermionic equations of motion, action and the supersymmetry variations in doubled field theory.
+As we mentioned in the introduction, both in Siegel's formulation~\cite{Siegel:1993xq,Siegel:1993th} and in double field theory~\cite{Hull:2009mi}, if one requires the action to be gauge invariant, one imposes the condition that on each coordinate patch the fields are independent of half the doubled coordinates.
+Thus locally, the generalised geometry and double field theory descriptions are completely equivalent, and our reformulation also gives the fermionic equations of motion, action and the supersymmetry variations in double field theory.

 The relation of our formalism to Siegel's is interesting since naively he uses a $\GL(d,\bbR)\times\GL(d,\bbR)$ structure rather than a $O(p,q)\times O(q,p)$ structure.
 However, his $\GL(d,\bbR)\times\GL(d,\bbR)$ connection is also required preserve the $O(d,d)$ metric and the volume measure ($\Phi$ in our notation).
 Thus in fact, the connection is compatible with the common subgroup of $O(d,d)\times\bbR^+$ and the appropriate embedding of $\GL(d,\bbR)\times\GL(d,\bbR)$ in $\GL(2d,\bbR)$, namely $O(p,q)\times O(q,p)$.
 This explains the agreement of our curvature tensors.
 Similarly the lack of covariance of Siegel's (modified) putative Riemann tensor is a reflection of the non-tensorial nature described in~\eqref{eq:Dgen-comm-linear}.